swando/linkchecker/LinkChecker/Readme.txt

   * Interactive command line to change the application behaviour
   * Convert this standalone application to a web service and execute it on server (very tempting for me).
   * Extend the support for validating javascript links.
   * A enhanced GUI to report the status while the scanning is in progress.
-Currently we see the progress p ending/total only on the command line.
+Currently we see the progress pending/total only on the command line.

 ************************************************************************************************************************
 =How to run=